 It holds up nicely to bold sauces, so we slathered it in our cowboy butter sauce, that's packed with spices, lemon, herbs, garlic & shallots.
 You may also love serving it with our delicious creamy mushroom sauce.

 Looking for more awesome beef recipes?
-Be sure to check out this air fryer ribeye, this steak and seafood skillet with creamy parmesan sauce, or this melt in your mouth roast beef, or this dutch oven pot roast, this sirloin tip roast in the slow cooker, or these air fryer short ribs.
+Be sure to check out this air fryer ribeye, this steak and seafood skillet with creamy parmesan sauce, this melt in your mouth roast beef, or this dutch oven pot roast, this sirloin tip roast in the slow cooker, or these air fryer short ribs.

 ❤️Why you'll love this

 - Simple ingredients: No marinade needed, though you can marinate this steak if you like.
 We season it with a little salt and pepper, then serve it with our bold cowboy butter dipping sauce.

 - Quick & easy.
 This steak is ready to eat in 20 minutes or less, so it's perfect for an easy dinner!

 - No special equipment needed: Feel free to cook this right on a griddle pan on your stovetop, or on a gas grill if you have one.

 - Packed with flavor.
 This flavorful steak has a bold, beefy flavor.
 Once you try this cut you'll see just how delicious it is.

 - Feeds a crowd: Don't worry about individual portions!
 This recipe is a great way to feed a crowd.
 Just grill up this steak, cut it up, and serve it family style.

 - Lean & tender.
 Not only is this a lean cut, but it also has an incredibly tender texture.
 It will become an instant favorite.